LED-BOY/Submarine-quest/README.md

 # Submarine-quest
 Arcade Phaser game demo in JavaScript
-Use mouse to select option, WASD keys to move, SPACE TO FIRE.
+Use mouse to select option, Arrow keys to move, SPACE TO FIRE.
+Touch screen supported and autodetected.
 Rescue divers and kill everything else.